In terms of mobile app development, what are the pros and cons?

 5. The Same App UI On Older Devices

 Even on the old versions of Android and iOS systems, your new app will look the same.
 To support the older devices, there are no additional costs.
-Flutter runs in the iOS 8 or newer as it can also run on Android Jelly Bean and the new versions.
+Flutter runs on iOS 8 or newer as it can also run on Android Jelly Bean and the new versions.

 6. Perfect for MVP